nuxencs/seasonpackarr/docs/references/deluge-primary-source-audit.md

 The working tree inspected on 2026-08-08 has these paths:

-- Request-level duplicate gate: both `/api/pack` and `/api/parse` call
+- Request-level duplicate gate: `/api/candidate` checks the announce against the short-lived client inventory. `/api/pack` reuses that inventory while building its exact plan. `/api/parse` reuses the accepted plan or safely rebuilds it.
-  `collectMatches`.
-It checks the announced release against the cached torrent map.
-If the same release is already present, it returns `StatusAlreadyInClient` before file lookup, hardlink creation, or client import.
+  If the same release is already present, processing returns `StatusAlreadyInClient` before file lookup, hardlink creation, or client import.
 The current wire status is `210`, a 2xx no-action response.
 An exact duplicate therefore does not reach any torrent-client duplicate-add path in the normal seasonpackarr flow.
 Local sources:
-  `/Users/nuxen/dev/seasonpackarr/internal/http/processor.go:291-331`,
-  `/Users/nuxen/dev/seasonpackarr/internal/http/processor.go:444-557`, and
+  `internal/http/processor_candidate.go`, `internal/http/processor_plan.go`, and
-  `/Users/nuxen/dev/seasonpackarr/internal/release/release.go:101-108`.
+  `internal/release/release.go`.
 - qBittorrent: build add options, call `AddTorrentFromMemory`, and return immediately on any library error.
 It only looks up the torrent after a successful library result.
 It rechecks only when the existing torrent state is `missingFiles`.
 It returns without a recheck when the existing torrent is active.
 Local source: `/Users/nuxen/dev/seasonpackarr/internal/torrentclient/qbittorrent.go:214-269`.
 - Deluge: add paused.
 A V1 empty result or V2 `already in session` error returns without mutation.
 A newly added torrent receives the optional label, resumes,